 Organized into CSS sprites, multiple images can be served in one HTTP request.
 Fewer requests equal better performance!
 This idea has its roots in videogames.
 For creating sprites on Drupal websites, modules like the CSS Sprite Generator and the Spritesheets can be a great help.

 To continue the topic of reducing the number of requests to the server, we should mention the technique of putting your images into the Base64 encoding format and embedding them directly in your CSS.
 Compared to just one additional request in cases with CSS sprites, Base64 means zero requests!
 However, it should be noted that the files are a little bit larger, although GZIP compression helps with this.

 An interesting technique to save your website’s energy is to make your images “lazy” by letting them upload only when they appear in a user’s view on the screen.
 We described it as an example of the Image Lazyloader module.
 In addition, there are similar modules like Lazyload, Lazy Image Loader, Block Lazyloader, Node Lazyloader, Jail, and more.

 It’s important to take care how images are displayed on the small screens of mobile devices with different resolution.
 Mobile users will be grateful!
 One of the ways to deal with it in Drupal is to use Drupal 7’s Picture module.
 The respective Drupal 8’s functionality is now included in the core.

 Drupal websites can also enjoy various ways of actual image size optimization.
 Among them, there is a toolkit for ImageAPI called ImageAPI Optimize module, with a whole ecosystem of useful modules around it.
 It lets you optimize your images without losses, and thus increase loading speed.

 There is no other website like yours, so there is no standard image optimization solution.
-But the experts of Drudesk support service will choose what works best for you and turn images into your website’s best friends forever!
+But the website support specialists will choose what works best for you and turn images into your website’s best friends forever!